 Dr. Louise Wasylkiw

 Dr. Louise Wasylkiw is a social/personality psychologist interested in the self.
 A large literature defines the self as the beliefs and feelings a person holds that make them unique.
 Dr. Wasylkiw thinks about the self as a system, in other words, the self refers to independent but interrelated parts that comprise a unified whole.
 It includes structure (i.e., how parts relate to each other) as well as processes (i.e., how it works).
 Broadly, she studies aspects of the self, including how people view and feel about themselves (e.g., self-esteem; self-compassion), related processes (e.g., self-regulation; social comparisons), and its implications (e.g., academic outcomes, aspects of mental health).
 (Email: firstname.lastname@example.org)

 In 2002, the Department of Psychology began hosting the Psychology Research Day.
 This annual event is held at the end of each academic year, and gives our undergraduate students the opportunity to present the results of their research projects.

-Every year, 10 to 15 students in the Department of Psychology carry out honours theses projects and 15 to 20 students carry out directed studies projects.
+Every year, students in the Department of Psychology carry out honours theses projects and directed studies projects.
 In both of these cases, the students plan a research project, conduct a literature review, collect and analyze data, and write a research report.
 On Research Day, honours students present an oral report summarizing the theses and directed studies students present posters outlining their projects.